Mikeysax/mikey/README.md

 # mikey
-Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, React components, React actions, React reducers, and React helpers.
+Mikey is a node command-line tool for generating React-Redux projects,  React-Redux containers, React components, React actions, React reducers, React helpers, and API User Authentication.

-Inspired by Rails generate; React and other JS frameworks could use more organization and structure so this was created in response.
+Inspired by Rails generate and Devise; React and other JS frameworks could use more organization and structure so this was created in response.

 It is my belief that with organization and structure, applications can be built quicker with more efficiency.